 In April 2022, the Company, through its wholly owned subsidiary Trevena SPV2 LLC, entered into a royalty-based loan agreement (the "Loan Agreement") with R-Bridge, pursuant to which the Company may be eligible to receive up to \$40.0 million in term loan borrowings (the "R-Bridge Financing").
 Term loan borrowings will be advanced in three tranches.
 The first tranche of \$15.0 million was advanced in April 2022.
 The second tranche of \$10.0 million will become available upon achievement of either a commercial or financing milestone as set forth in the Loan Agreement.
-The third tranche of \$15.0 million will become available upon the first commercial sale of OLINVYK in China.
+The third tranche of \$15.0 million became available upon the first commercial sale of OLINVYK in China which occurred in August 2023 and the Company elected to receive such proceeds.